 This is an inspection of the entire aircraft that is required every day before the aircraft flies.
-It is aimed more at small, private, or commercially operated aircraft rather than the airlines.
+It is aimed more at small, private, or commercially operated aircraft rather than airlines.

-This DI requires the pilot to walk around the aircraft and lift every cover panel to look for fluid leaks, broken hoses, burn marks, broken wires, fluid levels, structural cracks, bent parts, holes in the fuselage – essentially anything that could compromise flight safety.
+This DI requires the pilot to walk around the aircraft and lift every cover panel to look for fluid leaks, broken hoses, burn marks, broken wires, fluid levels, structural cracks, bent parts, and holes in the fuselage – essentially anything that could compromise flight safety.

 This visual inspection should be a good habit that pilots have, as many DI’s have caught an issue that would have been fatal if the aircraft took off.
 The DI is something I do on my helicopter before each flight of the day and it only takes about 30 minutes, but the peace of mind I have is complete.

 This is the inspection that you will see pilots at the airport doing while wearing their Hi-Vis jackets.

 The turnaround check is done by all pilots, myself included and it comprises a walk around the aircraft visually looking for anything that happened during the last flight that may need addressing before lifting off again.